superbunny38/Pytorch-Implementation-of-Fast-Multiple-Landmark-Localisation-Using-a-Patch-based-Iterative-Network/README.md

 - paper arxiv: https://arxiv.org/abs/1806.06987v2

+**Note:**
-**Note:** Unlike the original paper, this implementation jointly trains autoencoder with PIN.
+1. Unlike the original paper, this implementation jointly trains autoencoder with PIN.
 Therefore, the autoencoder is used instead of the shape model
+2. I have referred to the codes from [the original repository](https://github.com/yuanwei1989/landmark-detection), so there are a lot of codes in common.
+I just made the code in Pytorch & runnable with the latest version of libraries needed.

 - To-dos:
     - scheduler 도입